 When Grief Feels Quiet but Heavy

 Pet loss is a strange kind of grief.
 It’s deeply personal and often deeply invisible.
 There’s no funeral, no bereavement leave.
-Just this lingering ache that shows up when you least expect it — like when you're vacuuming and find one last stray hair, or when you instinctively reach to grab two treats instead of one.
+Just this lingering ache that shows up when you least expect it.
+Like when you're vacuuming and find one last stray hair, or when you instinctively reach to grab two treats instead of one.

 We’ve had moments where we felt silly for crying so hard.
 But then we remember: this was a 15-year love story.
 Of course it hurts.